aws-samples/experimental-programmatic-access-ccft/README.md

 ### Q: What can I do with the data?
 As a result of a successful run through the state machine, new emissions data from the AWS Customer Carbon Footprint Tool will be available monthly in the S3 bucket `{AccountId}-{Region}-ccft-data` in .json format.

-To make it easier to use this data, the  state machine also creates an Athena table and view to directly query the data with SQL.
+To make it easier to use this data, the  state machine also creates an Athena table and two views to directly query the data with SQL.
 Navigate to the Amazon Athena console and select the database **carbon_emissions**.
-You should see a table named `carbon_emissions_table` and a view called `carbon_emissions_view`.
+You should see a table named `carbon_emissions_table` and two views called `carbon_emissions_view` and `carbon_emissions_aggregate_view`.

+`carbon_emissions_view` shows the monthly carbon emissions per account ID, product code and region code. `carbon_emissions_aggregate_view` shows the aggregated carbon emissions per account ID per month, and the respective entries for gridmixinefficiency and servermedianinefficiency.

 ![Athena Console Screenshot](/static/athena_table_view.png)